patrickmcalinden/portfolio/README.md

 This project has allowed me to incorporate multiple languages to produce a fully functional site and troubleshoot on the fly.

 <h3>Known Issues</h3>
-08/14/21 - GSAP Animations causing loaded divs to become transparent on window      resize
+08/15/21 - GSAP Animations causing loaded divs to become transparent on window resize 08/17/21 * Fixed using saveStyles method as well as changing some base code around